Landscape and Urban Studies

 The LUS peer consultants work to plan professional and social events.
 They provide advice and guidance regarding classes, assignments, and other academic or professional matters.

-Contact Ben at bdimenstein@wisc.edu.
+Contact Jordyn at jczyzewski@wisc.edu.

 Julia Fechner

-Julia is a junior at UW-Madison, double majoring in Community and Environmental Sociology and Landscape & Urban Studies, with certificates in Sustainability, Public Policy, Science Communication, and Integrative Design.
+Julia is a senior at UW-Madison, double majoring in Community and Environmental Sociology and Landscape & Urban Studies, with certificates in Sustainability, Public Policy, Science Communication, and Integrative Design.
 She’s passionate about urban sustainability and serves as an intern at the Office of Sustainability, Outreach Director for The People’s Farm, and Editor-in-Chief of the Wisconsin Urbanist.
 Julia’s interests span food systems, environmental law, green infrastructure, and bike-friendly cities.

 Get in touch with Julia by emailing jgfechner@wisc.edu.